sammancoaching/website/reference/technical_coach_definition.md

 ---
 layout: society
-title: Technical Coach
+title: Technical Coach - Definition
 ---

-# Technical Coach
+# Technical Coach - Definition

 Technical coaches help software developers to adopt better coding practices.
 The focus is on the code and the way it is being written.
 A technical coach will themselves be a competent software developer able to mentor and teach specific coding practices.
 For example Test-Driven Development, Refactoring and the use of Design Patterns.